QUICK ANSWER

 It takes 2 minutes.
 Fill in our short form and one of our specialist Scottish solicitors will call you back at a time that suits.
 They will listen to what happened, tell you straight away if you have a claim, and explain exactly how much you could receive — all completely free and with no obligation.
 If you decide to go ahead, everything is handled for you on a no win no fee basis from start to finish.
 You pay nothing unless you win.

-About this page: Written by David Gildea, Scottish Claims Helpline.
+David Gildea, Scottish Claims Helpline.
 Reviewed by a qualified Scottish solicitor specialising in asbestos disease litigation.
-Last reviewed February 2026.
+Last reviewed July 2026.
 Scottish Claims Helpline is authorised and regulated by the Financial Conduct Authority (

 FRN 830381).